python/cpython/Doc/library/functions.rst

 .. function:: iter(o[, sentinel])

-   Return an iterator object.
+   Return an :term:`iterator` object.
 The first argument is interpreted very differently depending on the presence of the second argument.
 Without a second argument, *o* must be a collection object which supports the iteration protocol (the :meth:`__iter__` method), or it must support the sequence protocol (the